 The ambit of symbolism is further encountered in the bronze leaf motifs embellishing the porch of a two-story building on the western facade of this Palatine Chapel.
-Each of these intricate leaves are segregated into eight rectangles, thus once again alluding to the ‘eight day’ in Christianity.
-Moreover, the complementing decorative box-like arrangements comprise egg-shaped patterns – with egg symbolizing the primary elements life and fertility from antiquity.
+Each of these intricate leaves is segregated into eight rectangles, thus once again alluding to the ‘8th day’ in Christianity.
+Moreover, the complementing decorative box-like arrangements comprise egg-shaped patterns – with egg symbolizing the primary elements of life and fertility from antiquity.

 But paradox seemingly made its way into this allegorical clash of the old and new ways.
 For example, a few experts (like German photographer Hermann Weisweiler) have noted how the aforementioned octagonal plan of the Palatine Chapel apparently corresponds to the overhead plan of the sarsen stone arrangement (including the lintel ring and inner horseshoe) found in the Stonehenge, a monument built more than 2,000 years before the Palace of Aachen.
 However, it should be noted that such an occurrence might be purely coincidental – and as such, the ‘similarities’ in these plans are still under debate.

-Weisweiler made another interesting discovery when photographing the interiors of the Aachen Cathedral, and it related to the element of sun.
+Weisweiler made another interesting discovery when photographing the interiors of the Aachen Cathedral – relating to the element of the sun.
 To that end, he accidentally found out that sunlight was instrumental in wholesomely illuminating the interior space of the chapel.
 But even more intriguing was the way the sun-rays were inducted through an eastern octagon window during June 21 (Midsummer’s Day), and then they ‘strategically’ fell on the specific area which would have accommodated the crowned head of the emperor seated on his imposing marble throne.
 The flurry of sun-rays inducted inside Aachen Cathedral was also analyzed during equinoxes – with researchers finding particular angles of their incidence that were once again focused on the throne.

-Interestingly, when it came to the personality cult of Charlemagne, the emperor and his associates always projected themselves as imperial ‘saviors’ of Europe who being thoroughly Christianized, also wanted to carry on the legacy of the Western Roman empire.
+Interestingly, when it came to the personality cult of Charlemagne, the emperor and his associates always projected themselves as imperial ‘saviors’ of Europe who were thoroughly Christianized, and thus also wanted to carry on the legacy of the Western Roman Empire.
 Furthermore, Charlemagne was also known to be interested in astronomy – and as such, his thriving court did invite many scholars and scientists from across Europe.